Wage Garnishment Information for Employers

 What if state law conflicts with federal wage garnishment laws?

-LaToya Irby, Credit/Debt expert, says, "All states allow wage garnishment for child support and unpaid tax debts.
+LaToya Irby at The Balance, says, "All states allow wage garnishment for child support and unpaid tax debts.
 Some states don't allow wage garnishment for creditor debts - North Carolina, Pennsylvania, South Carolina, and Texas."

 What is Included in disposable income for garnishment purposes?